 TQA 7100.05 clarifies that the Municipal Securities Rulemaking Board (MSRB) Electronic Municipal Market Access (EMMA) is not itself an OTC market.
 EMMA is the official SEC-designated repository for disclosure documents related to public offerings of municipal securities.
 EMMA provides historical trade prices, credit ratings and other information related to those securities, but does not allow execution of trades.
 NFPs that have issued conduit bonds that trade in public markets are required to provide continuing disclosures (including financial statements) on EMMA.

 Each financing instrument should be assessed against the criteria.
 If the NFP is a conduit bond obligor of municipal securities, the NFP should determine whether these securities are traded in the public OTC market.
-If so, the NFP would be subject to the accelerated effective dates and/or expanded disclosures imposed on PBEs in the new revenue and lease standards, the upcoming contribution standard (as proposed) and other standards with similar requirements.
+If so, the NFP would be subject to the accelerated effective dates and/or expanded disclosures imposed on PBEs in the new revenue, lease, and contributions-received-and made standards, and other standards with similar requirements.

 Criterion (d) of the FASB Master Glossary definition of a PBE states that a business entity that has issued, or is a conduit bond obligor for, securities that are traded, listed or quoted on an exchange or an over-the-counter market is a PBE.